-Government grants for specific research purposes are recognized as revenue from non-exchange transaction in the financial period in which they accrue to the University and in accordance with the relevant grants and agreements.
-Such grants are presented separately as revenue on the face of the statement of financial performance.
+Government grants for specific research purposes are recognized as revenue from non-exchange transaction in the financial period in which they accrue to the University and in accordance with the relevant grant agreements.
 Government grants relating to specific expenses are not to be offset against the expense but are included in the disclosure for government grants.